Oponn-1/Unity-Gesture-Recognizer/README.md

 ### Sampling Data
 The collecting of the data as you draw is very streamlined.
 It inolves some conditional checks and some simple arithmetic.
 The location of the initial click is used as the point (0,0) from which to base each subsequent point from.
 The time complexity of this piece is O(1), as it does not change, and the actual performance is very quick.
 ### Processing Into Gestures
 The set of points collected when drawing must be processed into a standard size and number of points to allow for comparison afterwards.
 This part is much more intensive than the actual sampling, as it traverses the list of points to scale them and then also to map them.
-The mapping requires a bit more computaiton, as there is interpolation going on, but this is still just arithemtic.
+The mapping requires a bit more computation, as there is interpolation going on, but this is still just arithmetic.
 The time complexity of this section is O(2n) = O(n) where n is the number of points sampled.

 As such, the growth is not bad, but is dependent on the number of samples taken, which can potentially increase a lot if you lower the Sampling Rate value too much.
 The recommended range in the manual above avoids this, and the runtime is still very fast.
 ### Recognition